Merck Manual

 GET THE QUICK FACTS

 Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
-It is also present in a wide range of psychiatric disorders, including generalized anxiety disorder, panic disorder, and phobias.
+It is also present in a wide range of mental health conditions, including generalized anxiety disorder, panic disorder, and phobias.
 Although each of these disorders is different, they all feature distress and dysfunction specifically related to anxiety and fear.

-• In addition to anxiety, people often also have physical symptoms, including shortness of breath, dizziness, sweating, rapid heartbeat, and/or tremor.
+• When people experience anxiety, they also often have physical symptoms, including shortness of breath, dizziness, sweating, rapid heartbeat, and/or tremor.

 • Anxiety disorders often substantially change people's daily behavior, including leading them to avoid certain things and situations.

-• These disorders are diagnosed using specific established criteria.
+• These disorders are diagnosed using standard medical criteria.

-• Drugs, psychotherapy, or both can substantially help most people.
+• Medications, psychotherapy, or both can substantially help most people with anxiety disorders.

 However, anxiety is considered a disorder when it